lljustycell999/Systems-Programming/README.md

 You should output all information to stdout in the following format:

-For each address you read (except the final -1), output a line containing the address itself (in hex form), followed by a space, followed by a single character: H for cache hit or M for cache miss.
+* For each address you read (except the final -1), output a line containing the address itself (in hex form), followed by a space, followed by a single character: H for cache hit or M for cache miss.

-Once you read -1, output on a single line the miss rate of the cache that you have calculated, followed by a space, followed by the total cycles spent during the simulation.
+* Once you read -1, output on a single line the miss rate of the cache that you have calculated, followed by a space, followed by the total cycles spent during the simulation.
 Remember to complete this last output line with a newline character, then exit the simulation.

 # Lab 4 Specification:
+The specifications for Lab 4 is available in the Lab 4 folder under the name shlab.pdf.